aliyun/terraform-provider-alicloud/website/docs/d/cen_route_entries.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `route_entries` - A list of CEN Route Entries.
+* `entries` - A list of CEN Route Entries.
 Each element contains the following attributes:
   * `route_table_id` - ID of the route table.
   * `cidr_block` - The destination CIDR block of the route entry.
   * `next_hop_id` - ID of the next hop.